joshicola/project_template/README.md

 There are many other features of Markdown that can be used to create richly formatted documents.
 These include headings, bold and italic text, tables, images, and more.
 Markdown is a versatile and powerful tool for creating structured documents.

-See a Markdown cheatsheet for more information on how to use Markdown.
+See a [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) for more information on how to use Markdown.

 #### Meeting_Notes.md